Telstra’s (Postpaid) SIM Only Plans – Is paying so much more for the network worth it?

 - All Telstra’s customers get free streamed audio:

 Streamed audio is the facility to listen to music, on your phone, which is provided through the mobile network you’re attached to.
 Telstra’s variant is Apple Music (Telstra even throw in a free subscription to that service) and you’ll get this streamed option as part of any SIM Only or prepaid plan from the company.
-Generally, in our view, Optus’ equivalent facility which offers unmetered access to Spotify, Pandora, IHeartRadio and Google Play, seems like a better bet – purely because it appears to service so many more people / accounts.
+Generally, in our view, Optus’ equivalent facility which offers unmetered access to Spotify, IHeartRadio and Google Play, seems like a better bet than Telstra’s offer – purely because it appears to service so many more people / accounts.
 But it’s great both companies have a scheme in place.

-Quick Summary of Telstra’s main plan features
+Quick Summary of main inclusions

 |Automatically add extra data when your monthly allowance is finished.||Yes||Yes||Yes|